LispCookbook/cl-cookbook/iteration.md

 If we often scan the same type of object, we can write our own scanner for it: the iteration itself can be factored out.
-Taking the example above, of scanning a list of two-element lists, we'll write a scanner that returns a series of the first elements, and a series of the second.
+Taking the example above, of scanning a list of two-element lists, we'll write a scanner that returns a series of the first elements and a series of the second.

 ~~~lisp